RBM: Restricted Boltzmann Machines

 An RBM assumes the following joint probability distribution of the visible and hidden units:

-with being the partition function (normalization factor) and the energy function
+being the partition function (normalization factor) and the energy function

 implicitly summing over repeating indices.